fl4p/fugu-mppt-firmware/README.md

 > restart
 ```

 If Wi-Fi connection is successful you will be able to connect with telnet and FTP.
 You can send the same commands over telnet as over the [Serial console](doc/Serial%20Console.md).

 Use FTP to upload HW configuration files to configure IO pins, ADC and converter topology.
+Note that FTP server is unstable.
+It seems to work well with the Filezilla client.
-FTP settings: 1 simultaneous connection, disable passive mode, root path TODO.
+FTP settings: 1 simultaneous connection, disable passive mode.

-## Configuring Build

-* Set environment variable `RUN_TESTS=1` to run unit-tests
-* `FUGU_BAT_V`: hard-code the battery voltage.
-If not set the program tries to detect bat voltage from a multiple of
-  14.6V.

 # Control Loop

 The control loop reads Vout, Vin, Iin and adjusts the PWM duty cycle of the buck DC-DC converter for MPPT and output